-A Freight Forwarder, also known as, a Non-Vessel Operating Common Carrier (NVOCC) is a person or company that looks into all the aspects of transporting a shipment from its manufacturer till its customer/final destination.
+A Freight Forwarder, also known as, a Non-Vessel Operating Common Carrier (NVOCC) is a person or company that looks into all the aspects of transporting a shipment from its manufacturer to its customer/final destination.

 A freight forwarder is also known by names such as forwarder or forwarding agent.

 Freight forwarding involves close coordination and shipment of goods from one place to another.
 It could either involve one carrier or multiple carriers.
-The mode of transportation could be roads, sea, air or railways.
+The mode of transportation could be roads, sea, air, or railways.

 Freight forwarding dates to as early as 1836 when Thomas Meadows and Company Ltd., England was established to cater to the intermediary needs of shipping goods.

 Basically, freight forwarders handle all the logistics which includes a wide range of services like documentation, risk management, organization of shipping goods through the most reliable and cost-effective medium of transport.

 Usually, moving goods from one point to another involves multiple agencies, documentation, tracking, storage, charges, insurance, and billing.
 To make all this seamless, a freight forwarder is engaged.